eldarsadykov/AudioRouteChangeMonitor/README.md

 All route changes are recorded and viewable as a table on iPad or a list with expandable items on iPhone.

-The list can be cleared and shared as a JSON file.
+The list can be cleared, imported and exported as a JSON file.

 You can download the app from the App Store for basic monitoring once it becomes available or build it locally from this repository for more advanced debugging scenarios.